 Hwange National Park is the most famous and the largest of the wildlife parks in Zimbabwe.

-Hwange National Park in Zimbabwe is the largest, covering an area of 14,651km² which brings it to approximately half the size of Belgium.
+Hwange National Park is the largest of the Zimbabwe national parks, covering an area of 14,651km² which brings it to approximately half the size of Belgium.
 Bordering Botswana, it is located in the northwest corner of the country on the main road between Bulawayo and the world famous Victoria Falls, which is about one hour’s drive to the south.

 The Park is one of Africa’s finest havens for wildlife with vast herds of elephant, buffalo, zebra and a large concentration of giraffe.
 It is also home to many predators and endangered species plus very large and varied bird life.

 The land the National Park occupies was formerly inhabited by the San bushmen, the Nhanzwa, as well as later being the royal hunting ground for Mzilikazi, the Matabele king.
 In 1928, the reserve was gazetted for wildlife conservation as the land was deemed to be unsuitable for agriculture with its poor soils and scarce water supplies.

 The reserve was named Wankie Game Reserve with a 22-year-old Ted Davidson as the first warden.
 In 1949, it was joined with the neighboring Robins Game sanctuary and become a national park.

 The sheer size of the park means that its landscape is very diverse with the vegetation and game varying immensely.
 In the north the dense teak forests, granite hills and mopane woodlands change to Kalahari sand veld and semi-desert scrub in the south.
 Extensive open grassy plains mixed with acacia and mopane woodland, combined with stretches of ilala palms, lie in between.